-A: The shortest French visa (for turism) is for 90 days… It is your responsibility solely to find, pay and obtain all required travel documents and visas (tourist or short stay visa) to go to France.
+A: The shortest French visa (for tourism) is for 90 days… It is your responsibility solely to find, pay and obtain all required travel documents and visas (tourist or short-stay visa) to go to France.
 The Legion offers you no refunds, no money, no scholarships, no online applications, no letters of invitation, no French embassy’s documents to get to France.

 10. Q: How about the Second (or Third) chance for re-entering the Selection process?

-11. Q: How about the naturalization/getting a French citizenship?
+11. Q: How about the naturalization/getting French citizenship?